Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Data/Get_data/README.md

+This page is not complete, I will edit this page as soon as possible.

 #### 1. REACHES Data

 Reconstructed from historical document records, this dataset includes information on location (longitude, latitude), levels, and time (years).